Quasars can Signpost Supermassive Black Hole Binaries: Gravitational Wave Background Constraints

 \section{Gravitational Wave Background Constraints}

 We use a recent measurement of the GWB \citepalias{agazie_nanograv_2023} to constrain $\dot{\phi}_{\mathrm{BHB}}$ using MCMC.
 We model $\dot{\phi}_{\mathrm{BHB}}$ as in \citetalias{chen_constraining_2019}, which assumes a galaxy stellar mass function (\autoref{eq:gsmf}), a galaxy pair fraction, and a galaxy merger timescale.
-We model the galaxy pair fraction as
+We model the fractional galaxy pairing rate as